Jeep Cherokee ORVIS XJ for sale

 What’s it got?

-Being a top specification ‘Limited’ model this Black Cherokee finished with sumptuous Grey Leather interior is fitted with all the mod cons that the mums and dads of the late 1980s and early 1990s would have cherished.
-Air Conditioning, Cruise Control, Driver and Passenger Air Bags, Electrically Adjustable Seats, Power Windows, Power Locks and an Immobiliser take care of the inside, whilst outside benefits from Alloy Wheels, General Grabber Tyres, Heated Door Mirrors, Fog Lights and the all-important Integral Roof Rack for those mountain bikes, ski equipment, wind surfers or surfboards.
+Being a top specification ORVIS model this Black Cherokee finished with sumptuous soft Black Leather interior is fitted with all the mod cons that the mums and dads of the late 90’sand early 2000’s would have cherished.
+Air Conditioning, Cruise Control, Driver and Passenger Air Bags, Electrically Adjustable Seats, Power Windows, Power Locks and an Immobiliser take care of the inside, whilst outside benefits from model specific ORVIS Alloy Wheels, Goodyear Wrangler Tyres, Heated Door Mirrors, Fog Lights and the all-important Integral Roof Rack for those mountain bikes, ski equipment, wind surfers or surfboards.
 It’s just that sort of car.

 How does it drive?